pvcnt/accio/docs/extend/developping/codebase.md

   * `src/`: contains source code of Accio, with one sub-directory per language.
   * `test/`: contains tests of Accio, with one sub-directory per language.

-## Accio core
+## accio.framework
 We have split Accio code into a *core* library, and applications.
-The core library contains no executable application but all of Accio generic code, that can be used later as a library by other modules and by applications.
-Accio core is grouped under the `fr.cnrs.liris.accio.core` package, which contains several subpackages.
+The core library contains no executable application but all of Accio generic code, that can be used later as a library by other modules and by applications. accio.framework is grouped under the `fr.cnrs.liris.accio.framework` package, which contains several subpackages.

-  * `analysis`: code used when generating reports from run results.
   * `api`: it is the only dependency that modules defining custom operators need to rely on.
   It is a lightweight package that only defines an interface to be implemented by operators, and provides the [Sparkle library](../extending/sparkle.html).
   You can find more information about implementing custom operators in [the dedicated section](../extending/custom-operator.html).